 Since September 2014 I am director of the Institute of Medical Microbiology at the RWTH University Hospital.
 The institute actively participates in the education of medical students and the graduate and postgraduate education of life science students.
-Is additionally involved in research on the epidemiology, pathogenesis and immune response to infectious diseases.
-Our main reseach interests are epidemiological studies on streptococcal diseases performed by the National Reference Laboratory (NRZ) on Streptococcal Diseases, novel strategies of antiinfectious therapies (antimicrobial peptides and phages), studies on the mucosal antimicrobial host defense mainly against enteropathogenic viruses, parasites and bacteria as well as functional investigations on the role of the enteric microbiota.
+It is additionally involved in research on the enteric microbiota and the epidemiology, pathogenesis and immune response to infectious diseases.
+Our main research interests are epidemiological studies on streptococcal diseases performed by the National Reference Laboratory (NRZ) on Streptococcal Diseases, novel strategies of antiinfectious therapies (antimicrobial peptides and phages), studies on the microbial pathogenesis and mucosal antimicrobial host defense mainly against enteropathogenic viruses, parasites and bacteria as well as functional investigations of commensal bacteria and the role of the enteric microbiota for our health.
 You can find information on our work, the team members and research activities on the following pages.

 Mathias Hornef, M.D.